tmclnk/ses-postfix-relay/README.md

 will forward SMTP requests to Amazon [SES](https://aws.amazon.com/ses/).
 This allows you to use plain SMTP wired to SES over port 25.

-Requires two params to be specified in SES.
+Requires two params to be specified in the [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

 * `/ses-relay/smtpusername` # unencrypted
 * `/ses-relay/smtppassword` # encrypted